What does "TERC" stand for?

 You can visit our Careers page for current employment listings and internship opportunities.
 The appropriate contact for each job/internship will be included with the job description.
 Please direct any other position-related inquiries to HRinfo@terc.edu.

-In addition, check the News section on the homepage or follow us on Twitter @TERCtweets for opportunities for educators and administrators to get involved with active TERC research projects.
+In addition, TERC’s Get Involved page under the About Us menu contains opportunities for educators and administrators to get involved with active TERC research projects.

 How do I contact a TERC employee?

 To contact a TERC employee by name, visit our Staff Directory to search by first or last name.
-If you know your party’s first and last name, you can email them directly at firstname.lastname@example.org.
-Alternatively, you can call our main line at 617-873-9600 and search the directory for an employee.
-Reach us by fax at 617-873-9601.
+If you know your party’s first and last name, you can email them directly at email@example.com.
+Alternatively, you can call our main line at 617-873-9600 and ask for an employee by name, or reach us by fax at 617-873-9601.

 Does TERC accept articles, research, or links for publication?